X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Results

 \subsection{Three-way Divergence Classification with GPT-4}

-Of the methods explored for this task, only LLMs are able to perform three-way classification (\emph{same}, \emph{new}, \emph{inferable}).
 Here we present results on the full divergence taxonomy by prompting GPT-4 with one example including both \emph{inferable} and \emph{new} spans.

-We first analyze the raw predictions made by GPT-4 to understand whether or not it can successfully predict our three classes.
-The confusion matrix for \mbox{\textsc{es-en}} is given in Table~\ref{tab:confusion-matrix}.
+We first analyze the raw predictions made by GPT-4 (Table~\ref{tab:confusion-matrix}).
 We note that GPT-4 predicts the inferable label far less frequently than its frequency in our dataset (470 vs 789), and that many predictions are actually same (50\%) or new (23\%).
 However, it is able to follow the task format and achieves strong performance on \emph{same} and \emph{new} tokens, as suggested by our results in Section~\ref{sec:new_info_detection}.

 One example of an incorrectly assigned \emph{inferable} label, is shown below, with GPT-4's prediction highlighted in green: